Mkanneh19/Mkanneh19/README.md

 - 💞️ I’m looking to collaborate on ... social media related data.
 - 📫 How to reach me ...kanneh.madoyan@gmail.com.
 - 😄 Pronouns: ... she/ hers.
 - ⚡ Fun fact: ...
-I drove to Canada by myself on a singular cup of coffee.
+I drove to Toronto by myself on a singular cup of coffee.

 <!---
 Mkanneh19/Mkanneh19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.